VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities

 \section{The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities}

 In this section, we first study the role of semantic anchors by comparing VLM performance on semantic correspondence for named vs. unnamed entities in real images, then isolate this effect using synthetically generated 2D object and face correspondence tasks.
+Beyond fine-grained visual correspondence, we also study the effect of semantic anchors on Art Style Matching, where VLMs need to identify one of four image options that has the same art style as a target image.
+This task requires holistic understanding of